kennethgraham/byocarousel/README.md

 Example uses:

  * Add a class to the current slide to visually highlight it.
- * Send an analytics tracking event
+ * Send an analytics tracking event.

 ### slideClick